N-Methyltyramine: Pharmacology

 In order to test the indications from earlier studies that, like tyramine itself, NMT produced most of its pharmacological effects by stimulating norepinephrine (NE) release, Koda and co-workers investigated the action of NMT on α_{2} adrenoceptors, which are involved in the regulation of NE.
-These researchers found that NMT competed with the binding of [^{3}H]-p-aminoclonidine to α_{2} receptors from rat brain with an IC_{50} of ~5.5 x 10^{−6}M. In common with other α_{2} antagonists, NMT, at i.p. doses of 20 or 100 mg/kg, was also found to inhibit the hypermotility induced in mice by (−)-scopolamine in a dose-dependent manner.
+These researchers found that NMT competed with the binding of [^{3}H]-p-aminoclonidine to α_{2} receptors from rat brain with an IC_{50} of ~5.5 × 10^{−6}M. In common with other α_{2} antagonists, NMT, at i.p. doses of 20 or 100 mg/kg, was also found to inhibit the hypermotility induced in mice by (−)-scopolamine in a dose-dependent manner.
 The same doses of NMT in the absence of scopolamine had no significant effects on locomotor activity in mice.

 Since NMT is one of the constituents of bitter orange, Citrus aurantium, Mercader and co-workers studied its effects on lipolysis, finding that it inhibited lipolysis in rats.
 NMT (in common with tyramine) also failed to stimulate lipolysis in human adipocytes at a concentration of 10 μg/mL (i.e. ~ 66 μM/L); even at ≥ 100 μg/mL, NMT and tyramine induced only 20% of the lipolysis produced by the reference standard drug, isoprenaline.

 NMT is a competitive substrate for MAO.

 It is known to be a stimulator of pancreatic secretions in rats.

 NMT has been shown to be an agonist of the TAAR1, similarly to its parent compound tyramine.
 The EC_{50} of NMT on the human TAAR1 receptor was ~ 2 μM, compared to ~ 1 μM for tyramine.